Religion in Indonesia: Chinese folk religion

+Shinto

+During the Japanese occupation, State Shinto was imposed on the territory, leading to the construction of 11 shrines, including the Hokoku Shrine, the Ching Nan Shrine, and the Hirohara Shrine.
+After World War II, most of these Shinto shrines were destroyed or abandoned, leaving the Hirohara Shrine as the only surviving Shinto shrine in Indonesia.

 New religious movements

-The most famous of the new religious movements in Indonesia are Theosophical Society, Transcendental Meditation movement, Falun Gong, and originated in Indonesia Subud and Eden community (Jamaah Alamulla).
+The most famous of the new religious movements in Indonesia are Theosophical Society, Transcendental Meditation movement, Falun Gong, Radha Soami Satsang Beas (RSSB), and originated in Indonesia Subud and Eden community (Jamaah Salamullah).

+Irreligion

 Atheism

 Although there is no specific law that bans atheism, legal cases in which atheists have been charged with blasphemy for publicly expressing atheist points of view have raised the issue of whether it is de facto illegal to do so according to Pancasila.
 Some clerics invoke the first Pancasila principle to argue that it is illegal, while legal scholars say that the principle was adopted as a compromise between secular nationalist, Muslim and non-Muslim founders, and not intended to ban atheism.
 Nonetheless, atheists as a group tend not to express their atheism publicly for fear of prosecution.

-In 2012, civil servant Alexander Aan was sentenced to 30 months in prison for writing "God doesn't exist" on his Facebook page and sharing explicit material about the prophet Muhammad online, sparking nationwide debate.
+In 2012, civil servant Alexander Aan was sentenced to 30 months in prison for writing "God doesn't exist" on his Facebook page and sharing explicit material about Muhammad online, sparking nationwide debate.
 Alexander's lawyers speculated that there were only around 2,000 atheists in Indonesia, but stated that it was difficult to estimate due to the threat of imprisonment for open atheism.